A system for the prequalification of vaccines for UN supply

 There is an established procedure used by WHO for the initial evaluation of candidate vaccines.
 Reassessment at regular intervals ensures the continuing quality of vaccines.

-The revised prequalification procedure was reviewed and endorsed by the WHO Expert Committee on Biological Standardization in October 2010 and is in place as of 1 February 2012.
+The revised prequalification procedure was reviewed and endorsed by the WHO Expert Committee on Biological Standardization in October 2010 and is published in WHO TRS 978, Annex 6

 - Vaccines used in immunization programmes are safe and effective.